-ASCP is looking for Russian-speaking consultants with laboratory management experience to travel to Kazakhstan in Central Asia.
+ASCP is looking for consultants with laboratory management experience to volunteer with the Center for Global Health

 How do consultants help?

-Why should I get involved in Global Outreach with ASCP?
+Why should I get involved in Center for Global Health with ASCP?

 What opportunities are available?

-In addition to our Russian-speaking consultant opportunities in Central Asia, we are always in need of individuals who are fluent in French or Portuguese to assist in the facilitation of projects and trainings in Haiti, Cote d’Ivoire, Rwanda and Mozambique.
+A foreign language is not required but we are always in need of individuals who are fluent in French, Portuguese, or Russian to assist in the facilitation of projects and trainings in Central Asia, Ukraine, Haiti, Cote d’Ivoire, Rwanda and Mozambique.